-The Atlanta Committee for Olympic Games chooses United Way to coordinate the "Community Heroes" runners for the 1996 Olympic Torch Relay.
-From United Way of Greater New Haven, WIlliam T. O'Brian Jr., was chosen as a Community Hero Torchbearer for the 1996 Olympic Torch Relay New Haven leg.
+The Atlanta Committee for Olympic Games chooses United Way to coordinate the “Community Heroes” runners for the 1996 Olympic Torch Relay.
+William T. O’Brian Jr., was chosen as a Community Hero Torchbearer for the 1996 Olympic Torch Relay New Haven leg.

-Greater New Haven Alexis de Tocquville Society Formed
+Greater New Haven Alexis de Tocqueville Society Formed

 First Million Dollar Campaign